 In the News

-Toddi Steelman has served as Stanback Dean of the Nicholas School of the Environment at Duke University since 2018 and was recently reappointed to her second five-year term through June 30, 2028.
+Toddi Steelman served as Stanback Dean of the Nicholas School of the Environment at Duke University from 2018 to 2023.

 During her initial term, she oversaw the launch of two new majors to help advance climate, earth science, and environmental literacy among undergraduate students; invested in efforts to advance diversity, equity, and inclusion within the school; secured philanthropic support for new faculty hiring; expanded the school’s engagement with other schools and units at Duke and external partners; and oversaw changes to the school’s research and business management infrastructure to better support research activities.
 She led the school’s response to the COVID-19 pandemic, as well as to significant damage sustained at the Duke University Marine Lab in Beaufort, N.C., from Hurricane Florence in 2018.

 Steelman also played a leading role in the planning and development of the Duke Climate Commitment, which unites the university’s education, research, operations, and public service missions to address the climate crisis.

 Prior to being named dean of the Nicholas School in 2018, she served as the first permanent executive director of the University of Saskatchewan’s School of Environment and Sustainability, after serving 11 years on the faculty in the Department of Forestry and Environmental Resources at North Carolina State University.
 She also was a faculty member in the Graduate School of Public Affairs at the University of Colorado a Denver from 1997 to 2001.